 6.2.2 perform the Services with all reasonable care, skill and diligence in accordance with good industry practice in the Supplier’s industry, profession or trade;

-6.2.4 ensure that the Services and Deliverables shall conform with all descriptions, specifications, and key performance indicators as set out in the Specification and elsewhere in the Order and that the Deliverables shall be fit for any purpose that Progress expressly or impliedly makes known to the Supplier;
+6.2.4 ensure that the Services and Deliverables shall conform with all descriptions, standards, specifications, and key performance indicators as set out in the Specification and elsewhere in the Order and that the Deliverables shall be fit for any purpose that Progress expressly or impliedly makes known to the Supplier;

-6.2.6 comply with the Mandatory Policies and all applicable laws, regulations, regulatory policies, guidelines or industry codes which apply to the provision of the Services including, but not limited to, the Data Protection Legislation, the Regulations, the MSA, the PCR and the Bribery Act; and
+6.2.6 comply with the Mandatory Policies and all applicable laws, regulations, regulatory policies, guidelines or industry codes which apply to the provision of the Services including, but not limited to, the Data Protection Legislation, the Regulations, the MSA, the PCR and the Bribery Act;

-6.2.7 provide all equipment, tools and vehicles and other items as are required to provide the Services.
+6.2.8 provide all equipment, tools and vehicles and other items as are required to provide the Services;

 6.3 Progress may by written notice to the Supplier at any time request a variation to the scope of the Services.
 In the event that the Supplier agrees to any variation to the scope of the Services, the Charges shall be subject to fair and reasonable adjustment to be agreed in writing between Progress and the Supplier.

 7.1 If necessary, Progress shall provide the Supplier with reasonable access at reasonable times to its premises for the purpose of supplying the Services.
 All equipment, tools and vehicles brought onto Progress’s premises by the Supplier or the Staff shall be at the Supplier’s risk.

 7.2 If the Supplier supplies all or any of the Services at or from any of Progress’s premises, on completion of Delivery of the Services or termination or expiry of the Agreement (whichever is the earlier), the Supplier shall:

 7.2.2 remove the Supplier’s plant, equipment and unused materials and all rubbish